When Inventions Become Invisible

 relative to when you were born.

-The technologies that reached their ALMA State before your birth form your Default Set: the things you cannot imagine living without, that someone else watched struggle into existence.
-A technology in your Default Set is your Observed Default, existing in your mind the way gravity exists.
-Not as a discovery, but as a condition of reality.
+The technologies that reached their ALMA State before your birth form your Default Set: the tools, systems, and assumptions you cannot imagine living without, even though someone else watched them struggle into existence.

 This is why generations sometimes feel they inhabit different worlds.
 They do not share the same Default Set.